gdejohn/procrastination/README.md

 `Sequence` offers an alternative to the Stream API introduced in Java 8.
 Unlike streams, sequences can be traversed any number of times (although this does mean that sequences derived from one-shot sources like iterators *must* be memoized).
 It's also much easier to define new functionality for sequences.
 One of the biggest goals of the Stream API was parallel processing, which is why streams were designed around [`spliterators`][spliterator].
-Processing a given stream in a way that isn't covered by the API means working directly with its spliterator, and creating a new stream in a way that isn't covered by the API means implementing a spliterator.
+So, processing a given stream in a way that isn't covered by the API means working directly with its spliterator, and creating a new stream in a way that isn't covered by the API means implementing a spliterator.
 Consider the instance method [`Sequence.scanLeft(Object,BiFunction)`][scan], which returns the lazy sequence of intermediate results of a left fold.
 Here's a basic implementation for streams: